 WHO WE ARE, WHO READS US

 The Lane Report is an intelligent, enterprising magazine that informs readers and drives a statewide dialogue by highlighting important business stories in Kentucky.
-Founded in 1985, the monthly magazine has over 50,000 readers who fill the ranks of top business leadership and policymakers.
+Founded in 1985, the monthly magazine has over 50,000 readers who fill the ranks of top business leaders and policymakers.
 While some content is produced by The Lane Report’s editorial staff, roughly 60 percent comes from freelance writers.

 What Stories Does The Lane Report Publish?

-The Lane Report is about businesses, what shapes them and the people who make them run.
-Each issue contains five or more features touching on issues including economics, policy, tourism, small business and business trends.
+The Lane Report is about businesses, what shapes them, and the people who make them run.
+Each issue contains five or more features touching on issues including economics, policy, tourism, small business, and business trends.
 The story selection is balanced to fairly represent each major region of Kentucky, though some extra attention is given to Louisville and Lexington.

 The Lane Report’s editors are interested in well-written, insightful stories that shed light on the way business works in Kentucky.
-The magazine also highlights partnerships and collaboration between the business world and schools, universities and other public institutions.
+The magazine also highlights partnerships and collaboration between the business world and schools, universities, and other public institutions.
 We particularly look for stories that illustrate notable trends within Kentucky’s economy and business community.

-We also keep an eye out for quirky, dynamic businesspeople who are innovating and changing the way business is done in Kentucky.
+We also keep an eye out for quirky, dynamic business people who are innovating and changing the way business is done in Kentucky.

 Ideas for most of our sections are generated by both the Lane Report staff and by freelance contributors.

 A proposed piece should fit into one of these sections of the magazine:

 FAST LANE BRIEFS: (100-400 words) – Recent Kentucky business news and trends and how they might shape the future.